 Step Three: Get a Quote

-Once you have chosen your desired Cigna Global plan and decided which optional add-ons to go for, it’s time to get a quote for your medical insurance.
+Once you have chosen your desired Cigna Healthcare plan and decided which optional add-ons to go for, it’s time to get a quote for your medical insurance.

-To get a quote with Cigna Global, you’ll simply need to fill out a quick online form with some personal information.
-The form will then direct you to choose your deductible amount and payment schedule.
+To get a quote with Cigna Healthcare, you’ll simply need to fill out a quick online form directly from the Cigna Healthcare website with some personal information.

 You’ll then see the pricing options for the Silver, Gold, and Platinum plans, which will differ depending on the deductible and payment schedule.

-Once you’ve chosen your plan, you’ll then get the option to add on other modules, giving you your final quote amount for the insurance.
+Once you’ve chosen your plan, you’ll then get the option to add on optional coverage, giving you your final quote amount for the insurance.

 Step Four: Purchase Your Insurance

-Finally, it’s time to purchase your Cigna Global insurance plan.
+Finally, it’s time to purchase your Cigna Healthcare insurance plan.
 Here is some important cost-related information to know before purchasing your plan.

 Deductibles and Cost-Share Options

-Cigna Global has several copay and annual deductible choices.
-This allows clients to reduce their yearly insurance premiums.
+Cigna Healthcare has several cost-share and annual deductible choices.
+This allows you to reduce your yearly insurance premiums.

 Your deductible is the amount you must pay per year out of pocket before your insurance starts covering the costs.
 Your copay is the percentage of coverage you must pay out of pocket for all care.